Number of pharmacy foundation training places on Oriel increases by 1,000 on previous year

 Latest data from Oriel, published on 17 June 2024, show that there are currently 4,102 foundation pharmacy programmes available across England, Wales and Scotland.

-In a presentation given at the the the Primary Care Pharmacy Association (PCPA) London and South East Symposium — held in central London on 12 June 2024 — Graham Stretch, president of the PCPA, presented a slide with data from NHS England Workforce, Training and Education, which showed that there were 3,089 pharmacy training programmes offered for the 2024/2025 foundation year.
+In a presentation given at the Primary Care Pharmacy Association (PCPA) London and South East Symposium — held in central London on 12 June 2024 — Graham Stretch, president of the PCPA, presented a slide with data from NHS England Workforce, Training and Education, which showed that there were 3,089 pharmacy training programmes offered for the 2024/2025 foundation year.

 All pharmacist foundation training places had to be offered via the Oriel system for the first time this year.